SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

     2. The content of that file should be treated as a password and not shared with the world and the relevant question is therefore how to use this info in a *public* repository.
-The answer is GitHub *secrets*, where we can store information, and access it in our workflow files and it is still not public.
+The answer is GitHub *secrets*, where we can store information and access it in our workflow files and it is still not public.
 Navigate to the secrets option (as shown below) and create a secret with the name `GDRIVE_CREDENTIALS_DATA` that contains the content of the file you found in the previous exercise.